 5. That’s A Nice Set Of Cans You Have There

 Ok, ok, horrible dad joke.

-But seriously, if you are still sporting a canned shave cream in 2017, you need to up your game.
+But seriously, if you are still sporting a canned shave cream, you need to up your game.

 Chances are that if you rely on a canned shave cream, you probably also have either ashy cheeks, post-shave skin irritation, and are just generally miserable about the whole shave experience.